cparsons9712/DSATechniques/SlidingWindow/Learn/slidingWindow.md

 - The idea of sliding windows is to convert nested loops into a single loop
 - It allows you to change the time complexity from O(n^2) or O(n^3) to O(n)
-- A sliding window is a subarray
+- A window is a subarray or substring
-- As the loop progresses, we update the values in the subarray
+- As the loop progresses, we update the values in the subarray by adding the newest and removing the oldest. that means if we are keeping track of a sum we would += the new value and -= the value at the low pointer before moving it up

 ## Techniques